Wayne M. Densch First Generation Scholarship Program

 Students in the Wayne M. Densch Scholarship Program:

-- Receive $1,000 per term (Fall and Spring terms) renewable for two years at Seminole State
+- Receive a scholarship (Fall and Spring terms) for up to two consecutive years at Seminole State

-- Are assigned to an advisor to assist through every step of the process, including academic advising and financial aid assistance
+- Assigned advisors to assist through every step of the process, including academic advising and financial aid assistance, getting involved on campus, and transfer preparation

 To be eligible for the Wayne M. Densch Scholarship Program, you must:

-- Be a first-generation college student (neither parent has completed a four-year degree)
+- Be a first-generation college student (neither parent has completed a bachelor's degree - in the U.S. or abroad)

 How to Apply